ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 unpadded BASE64URL-safe encoding, Compact Serialization uses the "." and "~" characters as separators.
 This serialization is inspired by JWS.

-The Protected Header MUST be JSON-formatted for Compact Serialization.
+The Header MUST be JSON-formatted for Compact Serialization.
-This includes both headers sets in presented form.
+This includes both Headers in presented form.

-All binary data is BASE64URL encoded, including the octets of the UTF-8 encoded headers and the individual payload slot data and the proof values.
+All binary data is BASE64URL encoded, including the octets of the UTF-8 encoded Headers and the individual payload slot data and the proof values.

 Payload slots and proof values are each concatenated into a single text